nhmvienna/AutDeNovo/README.md

 * * *

-After the pipeline is finished, the most important summary outputs will be copied over to an output folder.
+After the pipeline is finished, the scaffolds of the de-novo assembly and the most important summary outputs will be copied to an output folder.
 In addition, various html-based results will be loaded in Firefox.
-The file `HTML_outputs.sh` contains all commands to load the HTML output in Firefox at a later timepoint.
+In addition, the file `HTML_outputs.sh` contains all commands to load the HTML output in Firefox at a later timepoint.